Beli Vir

 Beli Vir (Бели вир) is a village in Chernoochene Municipality, in Kardzhali Province, in southern-central Bulgaria.
 It is located 194.493 km southeast of Sofia.
 It covers an area of 8.067 square kilometres and as of 2007 it had a population of 485 people.

+Landmarks

+The Kardzhali Dam is located around 15 km from Beli Vir.
+This large dam is a popular place for summer activities like swimming, water sports, and fishing.

+Another important site is the Perperikon complex.
+This medieval site, thought to have been a sanctuary for the god Dionysus, is included in Bulgaria's top 100 tourist spots.